-Fast forward 15 years and FDR’s nationwide minimum wage combined these unforeseen consequences with political corruption.
-Northern politicians used the occasion to set wages at such a level as to stop the flow of jobs from Northern textiles factories to the South, where labor was cheaper.
+Another of FDR’s pet programs was the creation of a nationwide minimum wage.
+But here, too, the apparent altruism of the policy was belied by its actual purpose, as Northern politicians used the law to set wages at such a level as to stop the flow of jobs from Northern textiles factories to the South, where labor was cheaper.
 As Folsom notes, “The driving force behind the bill was not the working poor…but the highly paid textile workers of New England, who were eager to use the force of government to protect their jobs.”

 The situation only got worse for the poor.
 Folsom points out that Roosevelt’s system of taxation, which relied heavily on excise taxes, shifted much of the tax burden to poor Americans despite the high tax rates for the highest income brackets.
-Everyday products were made more expensive by these taxes, which drove up the cost of living.
+Everyday products were made more expensive by these taxes, which in turn drove up the cost of living.

 One particularly egregious example was the letter received by a Pennsylvanian whose job had been provided by the Works Progress Administration, a federal “make work” program.
 The letter questioned why she had not contributed the required $28.08 to the county Democratic Campaign Committee and went on to say that, “unless your contribution in the above amount is received promptly it will be necessary to place your name on the list of those who will not be given consideration for any other appointment of the emergency relief work.”
 This amounted to a threat of supporting the Democrats or being fired.

 Folsom’s conclusion is that, to a large degree, Roosevelt and the Democrats used the taxpayers’ money to buy their own votes in the 1936 election.
 Besides buying elections, FDR also used the IRS to investigate and intimidate anyone who dared to challenge him.
 This included businessmen, members of the media, other politicians and celebrities.
 Roosevelt’s goal was to harass and threaten these people into submission.
-By the middle of his second term Roosevelt had even begun to use these tactics on members of his own party who he believed had not been sufficiently loyal.
+By the middle of his second term Roosevelt had even begun to use these tactics on members of his own party who he felt had not been sufficiently loyal.